marwahaha/berkeleystreets/README.md

 ### Marina

 These are the roads to [Adventure Playground](https://www.cityofberkeley.info/adventureplayground/), [César Chávez Park](https://www.cityofberkeley.info/ContentDisplay.aspx?id=56000), and the Berkeley Marina.
 When I was a child, my family took me to Adventure Playground on our trips to the Bay Area.
 As an adult, I have biked here many times.
-It makes you feel like you're on the edge of the world.
+It makes me feel like I'm on the edge of the world.

 ### Southwest Berkeley